mtptisid/AWX-Projects/README.md

 you will get the details of all the listed VM's

 <img width="1440" alt="Screenshot 2024-07-29 at 9 50 33 PM" src="https://github.com/user-attachments/assets/6b509d03-1a63-483b-8b73-afe9f78a0dc2">

-- ## Deploy_ec2_instance_aws
-  This job will be creating a AWS ec2 isntance with name specfied.

   <img width="1440" alt="Screenshot 2024-07-29 at 9 53 31 PM" src="https://github.com/user-attachments/assets/be6d6938-beb5-4b72-9219-401550120dde">